MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/get-started.md

 Defender for Cloud Apps can help you use the benefits of cloud applications while maintaining control of your corporate resources.
 Defender for Cloud Apps improves your visibility into cloud activity and helps increase protection over your corporate data.

+> [!TIP]
+> As a companion to this article, we recommend using the [Microsoft Defender for Cloud Apps automated setup guide](https://go.microsoft.com/fwlink/?linkid=2251562) when signed in to the Microsoft 365 admin center.
+This guide will customize your experience based on your environment.
+To review best practices without signing in and activating automated setup features, go to the [Microsoft 365 setup portal]( https://go.microsoft.com/fwlink/?linkid=2251561).

 ## Prerequisites

 To set up Defender for Cloud Apps, you must be a Global Administrator or a Security Administrator in Azure Active Directory or Microsoft 365.